JOB TITLE: Bhutanese Outreach Worker

 Salary and Benefits:

-Hours: Approximately 20-24 hours/week, contingent on grant funding.
+Hours: Approximately 20-24 hours/week if working remotely.
+Up to 40 hours/week are available if working in-person or hybrid position.
 Hours are primarily during regular business hours, with expectations of flexing to accommodate community activities occasionally during evenings and a minimum of five (5) weekend assignments per calendar year.

 SEAMAAC is an Equal Opportunity Employer.